AdobeDocs/marketo-learn.en/help/dynamic-chat/marketo-integration.md

 ---
 # Activate your Marketo Integration with Dynamic Chat

-Dynamic Chat is natively integrated into Marketo Engage, which enables you to use context from chatbot conversations to retarget or score your prospects.
+Dynamic Chat is natively integrated into [!DNL Marketo Engage], which enables you to use context from chatbot conversations to retarget or score your prospects.

 >[!VIDEO](https://video.tv.adobe.com/v/340260/?quality=12&learn=on)